maxime1992/my-dev.to/blog-posts/enigma-part-1/enigma-part-1.md

 - It doesn't spin like the rotors
 - It only has **one side**, which means that you can **never connect a letter to itself**, it has to be connected to a different one
+- All its letters are connected to another one, otherwise the electrical circuit wouldn't be complete
-- It will redirect a letter to another one, and then it will go all the way back through the 3 rotors
+- When the reflector outputs a letter, it will go all the way back through the 3 rotors

 **Note:** The second point is a really important characteristic of the machine.
 When typing a letter as an input on Enigma, it is impossible to get the same letter as the ouput.

-### Complete path
+## Complete path

+If we:

-If we take the previous image were the first rotor had already ticked once and assuming that the reflector is mapping the letters `T <==> Z`, here's what the full path would look like when we type the letter D as the input:
+- Take the previous image were the first rotor had already ticked once
+- Assume that the reflector is mapping the letters `T <==> Z` (+ all the others but only keeping the ones we need here)

+The full path would look like the following when we type the letter D as the input:

 ![Complete path with reflector](./assets/complete-path-with-reflector.jpg 'Complete path with reflector')